Choosing the right paraglider class

 Safety-conscious recreational pilots

-2. EN-B paragliders - the choice for ambitious pilots
+2. EN-B paragliders – The choice for ambitious pilots

-- Low EN-B approx. 20-30 hours flying time per year
+- Low EN-B approx. 20-30 hours of flight time per year

-- Mid EN-B approx. 30-50h flying hours per year
+- Mid EN-B approx. 30-50 flight hours per year

-- High EN-B approx. >50h flying hours per year
+- High EN-B approx. >50 flying hours per year

 Advantages: